bmann/help.micro.blog/_posts/2020-03-30-categories.md

 If you want to link to a category in your main navigation, create a new page under Posts → Pages.
 Title your new page and then put the URL to the category in your contents, e.g. https://yourdomain.com/categories/something/.
 Keep “Include this page in your blog navigation” checked and click Add Page.

+_Note: while category labels can have lower and upper case, their "slug", or the path in how they appear in web addresses, need to be all lower cases.
+So if you label a category "Something", you will get an error with `youdomain.com/categories/Something`, and will need to use a lower-case "s"._

 <img src="/assets/images/web/categories-navigation.jpg" width="700" height="610" alt="Categories in navigation" />

 Click and drag the three gray lines to reorder the pages in your navigation menu.